hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ![The GIT Triangle](img/Git-triangle.png)
 **The GIT Triangle** (above) shows the three basic areas you'll be working

-**SHOWN BELOW** But each basic area is divided into parts called branches Most of you know this, but this just illustrates which branches are being used when you are pushing and pulling.
+**SHOWN BELOW** is how each basic area is divided into parts called branches Most of you know this, but this just illustrates which branches are being used when you are pushing and pulling.

 ![The information flow 1](img/Picture3.png)